CFD tips for a traditional windmill environment

 What do we measure

-Wind speed (perpendicular to the plane of the sails) and the
+Wind speed (perpendicular to the plane of the sails), the

 Validating the results